aparvate/p4AmoghSrikar/README.md

 - ["Stride Scheduling: Deterministic Proportional-Share Resource Management" by Carl A. Waldspurger and William E. Weihl.
 Technical Memo MIT/LCS/TM-528, MIT Laboratory for Computer Science, June 1995.](https://dl.acm.org/action/downloadSupplement?doi=10.5555%2F889650&file=mit___artificial_intelligence_laboratory_tm-528.ps)
 - [OSTEP Chapter 9: Scheduling: Proportional Share.](https://pages.cs.wisc.edu/~remzi/OSTEP/cpu-sched-lottery.pdf)
   Discusses concepts related to proportional-share scheduling algorithms.

+The advantage of stride scheduling is that processes with more tickets are scheduled more frequently.
+Processes with higher tickets accumulate runtime faster due to their higher scheduling frequency.
+Because of this prioritization there is a direct correlation between ticket count and runtime growth.

+In RR scheduling, tickets are not looked at and all processes accumilate runtime at a similar rate.
+This equal allocation ensures fairness but ignores individual process priority, making it less suitable for workloads where certain tasks are more critical or time-sensitive.

+In summary, stride scheduling offers a clear advantage in environments with mixed-priority tasks by dynamically prioritizing high-ticket processes, ensuring that critical tasks complete faster.
+Round-robin scheduling provides simplicity and fairness, but it lacks responsiveness to priority needs and is less efficient in dynamically changing workloads.
+Stride scheduling’s adaptive behavior to process priority is beneficial in real-world scenarios where tasks have varying levels of urgency.